scala/make-release-notes/hand-written.md

 #### Trait compiles to an interface

 With Java 8 allowing concrete methods in interfaces, Scala 2.12 is able to compile a trait to a single interface classfile.
-Before, a trait was represented as an interface and a class that held the method implementations.
+Before, a trait was represented as an interface and a class that held the method implementations (`T$class.class`).

 Note that the compiler still has quite a bit of magic to perform behind the scenes, so that care must be taken if a trait is meant to be implemented in Java.
 Briefly, if a trait does any of the following its subclasses require synthetic code: defining fields ( `val` or `var`, but a constant is ok -- `final val` without result type), calling super, initializer statements in the body, extending a class, relying on linearization to find implementations in the right super trait.

-#### Java 8-style lambdas

-  -- TODO: break this up into SAM and IndyLambda
+#### Lambda syntax for SAM types

-Scala 2.12 emits closures in the same style as Java 8, whether they target a `FunctionN` class from the standard library or a user-defined Single Abstract Method (SAM) type.
-The type checker accepts a function literal as a valid expression for either kind of "function-like" type (built-in or SAM).
+The Scala 2.12 type checker accepts a function literal as a valid expression any Single Abstract Method (SAM) type, in addition to the `FunctionN` types from standard library.
 This improves the experience of using libraries written for Java 8 in Scala.
 For example, in the REPL:

     scala> val runRunnable: Runnable = () => println("Run!")
     runRunnable: Runnable = $$Lambda$1073/754978432@7cf283e1